12 December, 2019

 Attraction: One of the earliest structural temples in South India

-Significance: Listed as World Heritage Site
+Significance: Listed as a World Heritage Site

-Shore Temple comprises three shrines, where the prominent ones are dedicated to Lord Shiva and Lord Vishnu.
+Shore Temple comprises three shrines, and the prominent ones are dedicated to Lord Shiva and Lord Vishnu.
 In the garbhagriha (sanctum sanctorum), an image of Shivalinga embraces the site.
 At the rear end, one can find two shrines facing each other.
-Here, one shrine is dedicated to Ksatriyasimnesvara and other to Lord Vishnu.
+Here, one shrine is dedicated to Ksatriyasimnesvara and the other to Lord Vishnu.
 In the shrine, Lord Vishnu is imaged reclining on the 'Seshanag', which is a symbol of consciousness in Hinduism.

 The exterior wall of the shrine to Lord Vishnu and the internal side of the boundary wall are elaborately carved and sculptured.
 The images on the sculpted panels depict scenes from everyday life.
 However, the sculptures are incredibly real and artistic.
 The exterior walls of the temple are segregated by plasters into bays, where the lower part has been impressed into a series of nurturing lions.
-The archeological department has excavated certain other figures from the site.
+The archaeological department has excavated certain other figures from the site.

 Shore Temple is no more a living temple.
 The structure of the temple makes one to contemplate and perhaps, it was erected basically as a work of art.
 The Pallavas were known to be the great patrons of art and were keen to create their own style of temple architecture.
 In the present day, Shore Temple makes the background of Mahabalipuram Dance Festival that is held in Jan /Feb every year.
 The festival is organized to promote the traditional dance as well as tourism in Mahabalipuram.

 Perched on a 50 feet square plinth, the pyramidal structure raises to the extent of 60 feet.
-Presenting a typical specimen of Dravidian temple architecture, Shore Temple generates an exclusive combination of history and natural splendor.
+Presenting a typical specimen of Dravidian temple architecture, Shore Temple generates an exclusive combination of history and natural splendour.
 The temple was designed to grasp the first rays of the rising sun and to spotlight the waters after sunset.
 In the words of Percy Brown, Shore Temple served as "a landmark by day and a beacon by night"